wanx-troopers/wanx-troopers.github.io/what-plugs-where/context-windows.md

 - adds support for "freenoise" (???)

 Experimental options to retain "channel cond" from 1st window and some form of prompt travel are committed but commented out for now.

+## 2025.12.02

+> Q: context windows in native... currently the only way to assign prompts to different window regions is to use conditioning combine right?
+A: yes

+> The context window blends are almost invisible, especially with freenoise enabled

 ## Explanation